-You can also check if your site is mobile friendly for mobile devices.
+You can also check if your site is mobile-friendly for mobile devices.
 A label saying “Mobile-friendly” will appear with your site in search results.

 You can use Firefox’s Responsive Design View or Chrome Device Emulation Mode to test your website inside your desktop browser.
-I personally prefer Firefox for this, it is simple, fast and easy to use.
+I personally prefer Firefox for this, it is simple, fast, and easy to use.
 Where Chrome’s Device Emulation Mode offers added functionality by spoofing User-Agent string etc.

 Don’t use <font>

-Most of the latest browsers still support HTML <font> element but it has been discontinued ages ago.
+Most of the latest browsers still support HTML <font> elements but it has been discontinued ages ago.
 You can replace it by using <span> element and then apply appropriate CSS for styling the text the way you want.